axllent/phpmybackup/README.md

 -   A total of 30-days of backups will be kept. **Note**: Backups are named by date (yyyy-mm-dd.tar.bz2), so a maximum of 1 backup per day can be kept.
-If the script is re-run on the same day, the repository if synced and the existing daily backup overwritten.
+If the script is re-run on the same day, the repository is synced and the existing daily backup overwritten.